Amir-Zucker/arasan-chess/README.md

 and if present, Arasan will also read a file from the user's home
 directory:

-- on Windows, from arasan.rc
+- on Windows or MacOS, from arasan.rc
-- on MacOS or Linux, from .arasan.rc
+- on Linux, from .arasan.rc

 The contents of these files will overwrite the one that is in the program directory.